gristlabs/grist-help/help/functions.md

 </summary>
 Returns the first argument if it is not an error value, otherwise returns the second argument if present, or a blank if the second argument is absent.

+NOTE: Grist handles values that raise an exception by wrapping them to use lazy evaluation.

 ```python